Barr Has Considered Resigning Over Trump's Remarks

 Still, the news adds to a tumultuous week and a half at the Justice Department as Barr pushes back against the president and questions swirl about the politicization of the department under Trump.

-Previously, Barr has publicly pushed back against Trump, including in an interview with ABC News last week in which he said the president's tweets and other remarks about the Justice Department make it "impossible" for him to do his job.
+In an interview with ABC News last week, Barr said the president's tweets and other remarks about the Justice Department make it "impossible" for him to do his job.
 An official says Barr has made the same point to the president directly.

 On Tuesday, Trump declared himself the "chief law enforcement officer of the country," a designation traditionally given the attorney general.
-Trump conceded he does make Barr's job harder, but says he has "total confidence" in the attorney general.
+Trump conceded he does make Barr's job harder but said he has "total confidence" in the attorney general.

 The differences between Trump and Barr came into focus again this week when the president tweeted that the case against his ally Roger Stone and others stemming from special counsel Robert Mueller's investigation into Russian interference in the 2016 election "should be thrown out."
 Stone was convicted of lying to Congress, witness intimidation and other charges.
 He is to be sentenced on Thursday.